bosoy83/f3site/README EN.txt

 Installation
 ============

 1. Load content of SYSTEM directory into server using FTP client or file manager.
-You can delete useless languages and skins (except DEFAULT) before.
+Delete useless languages and skins (except DEFAULT) before.
 Then set privileges (CHMOD) to files:
 * folders: CFG, CACHE - 0777
 * all folders in above catalogs - 0777
 * all files in above directories - 0766